kiaras4/comp423-course-notes/docs/tutorials/rust-setup.md

 #### Congratulations!
 You ran your first program using Rust!

-!!! note
+!!! info

-    The intial part of this tutorial was inspired by the "Starting a Static Website Project with MkDocs" page on the Comp423 website.
+    The intial part of this tutorial was inspired by the "Starting a Static Website Project with MkDocs by Kris Jordan" page on the Comp423 website.

     The documentation that was used to create the Hello Comp423 program was inspired by a website called the "The Rust Programming Language" which can be found here : https://doc.rust-lang.org/book/ch01-03-hello-cargo.html?highlight=cargo%20new#creating-a-project-with-cargo